V0r-T3x/Fancytools/README.md

 ### General

 - Download the code and paste the fancytools.py, fancyserver.py and the fancytools folder inside your custom plugins folder. (default folder path: `/usr/local/share/pwnagotchi/custom-plugins`)
+- Download the [Fancygotchi Theme]([https://github.com/Pwnagotchi-Unofficial/](https://github.com/V0r-T3x/fancygotchi_themes) you want.
+Create the theme folder inside the custom plugins folder and place your theme folder inside it. (default themes folder path: `/usr/local/share/pwnagotchi/custom-plugins/themes/`)
 - Restart the pwnagotchi.
-- Go to the web UI plugin page.
+- Go to the web UI p)lugin page.
 - Click on the enable button and refresh the page.
 - The Fancytools web UI page is now available.